Founder & CEO of Love4Bukwo Medical Center

 Mr. Ole-Sabay was a recipient of the Benjamin A. Gilman International Scholarship, an award he used to teach HIV prevention in East Africa.
 He is a certified health facilitator and trainer through Heal International.
 In the past Mr. Ole-Sabay also helped to start a clinic and a dialysis unit in Eldoret, Kenya.

 Mr. Sabay will focus on the collaborations needed to open and operate the hospital.
 He will run and manage the overall vision of the hospital.

 Co-Founder & Chief Operating Officer of Love4Bukwo Medical Center

-Margaret Sabay is a Certified Nurse Practitioner in Arizona.
-Presently, Mrs. Sabay is the Chief Infectious Disease Officer at Grand Canyon University and works as a clinician at the Health and Wellness Clinic on campus.
-Mrs. Sabay also works part-time at FastMed Urgent Care as a provider.
-Her previous experience includes work in intensive care units in several hospitals in Arizona.
-Mrs. Sabay is currently pursuing her PhD from Grand Canyon University and is scheduled to graduate in October 2020.
+Dr. Margaret Sabay, RN, FNP-C, PHD was a medical practitioner in Arizona.
+She was the Chief Infectious Disease Officer at Grand Canyon University and worked as a clinician at the Health and Wellness Clinic on campus.
+Dr. Sabay also worked part-time at FastMed Urgent Care as a provider.
+Dr. Sabay has now relocated back to Uganda so she can be both a healthcare provider and Chief Operating Officer.

-Originally from Bukwo, Mrs. Sabay grew up in the time of the HIV pandemic and saw colleagues and friends die due to complications from HIV/AIDS.
+Originally from Bukwo, Dr. Sabay grew up in the time of the HIV pandemic and saw colleagues and friends die due to complications from HIV/AIDS.
 In

 response she helped open an orphanage to take in children whose parents had died of the disease.
-She is the Co-founder, Medical Director and Head of Infectious Diseases at Love4Bukwo Regional Hospital, bringing her experience and deep commitment to this remarkable Global Health work.
+She is the Co-founder, Chief Operating Officer and Head of Infectious Diseases at Love4Bukwo Medical Center, bringing her experience and deep commitment to this remarkable Global Health work.